JuniperPhoton/SwiftUISheetIssue/README.md

 > Note that this issue can be found on iOS 16.3/iPadOS 16.3.
 On iOS 15.5 in simulator, it doesn't have issues.

-This issue can be reproduceb by the following step.
+This issue can be reproduced by the following step.

 1. Construct a view content with a List or a ScrollView
 2. Put a button on top of the view hierarchy: the top position is is important